grafana/grafana/docs/sources/enterprise/query-caching.md

 1. In the data source list, click the data source that you want to turn on caching for.
 1. Open the Cache tab.
 1. Press the Enable button.
-1. (Optional) Choose custom TTLs for that data source queries and resources caching.
+1. (Optional) Choose custom TTLs for the data source's queries and resources caching.
 If you skip this step, then Grafana uses the default TTL.

 > **Note:** If query caching is enabled and the Cache tab is not visible in a data source's settings, then query caching is not available for that data source.